skyajal/rpi4-docker/README.md

 # Pine64 docker compose
 This is a list of docker compose entries tested on the pine64 for arm compatibility and development.
-Please note that this is only the information that have been gathered as part of my testing.
+Please note that this is only information that has been gathered as part of my testing.
 Your results may vary.

 ## Docker compose file example
 This example uses version 3 of the compose file format.
-Additional settings can be found at the following link: https://docs.docker.com/compose/compose-file
+Additional settings can be found here: https://docs.docker.com/compose/compose-file

 ## Docker macvlan
 Use the following to create a macvlan for the stack to use.
 Replace the parent